mdselimme/Portfolio-Website-Client-Site-With-NextJs/README.md

 # Portfolio Website Client Site

 It's a client site for a portfolio website.
-In this client site has an user manage his portfolio website dynamically.
+In this client site an user can manage his portfolio website dynamically.
 User can manage their website easily without any hassle.

 ## Frontend Technology Stack

 - **Next Js**

 - **TypeScript**

+- **ShadCn**

+- **Tailwind Css**

 ---